Frequently Asked Questions

 A: In Fiscal Year 2021, 87% of our expended resources were spent on our programs and 13% were spent on management and fundraising costs that are necessary to our ongoing operations.
 These ratios change year to year, and you can always find the latest information on our Financial Accountability Page.

 Q. Will I receive a receipt for my donation?

-A: If your contribution was a one-time donation you will receive an official printed acknowledgment/tax receipt via postal mail approximately 10 business days from the date of your gift.
-For an online donation, you will receive an email confirmation and a .pdf attachment of your official acknowledgment/tax receipt that you can print at home.
+A: If your contribution was a one-time donation, you will receive an official printed acknowledgment/tax receipt via postal mail approximately 10 business days from the date of your gift.
+For an online donation, you will receive an email confirmation and a PDF attachment of your official acknowledgment/tax receipt that you can print at home.
 Additionally, all first-time donors to Project HOPE will receive a welcome package with more information about the impact of your gift.

 Q. Does Project HOPE offer planned giving?

-Project HOPE has benefited enormously over the years by the planned gifts made by individuals who are committed to Project HOPE and its important work around the world.
-Planned gifts allow them to leave a legacy of support – in fact, that is why we have our Legacy of HOPE Society.
-Whether it is a charitable gift annuity, a gift of your retirement assets, or including Project HOPE as a beneficiary in your estate plans, those gifts help HOPE plan for the future.
-To learn more about the various planned giving options available, please contact our Planned Giving Office at 800-544-4673, Ext.
-472.
+A: Project HOPE has benefited enormously over the years from the planned gifts made by individuals who are committed to Project HOPE and its important work around the world.
+Planned gifts ensure our ability to help people around the world and allow you to leave a legacy of support by joining our Legacy of HOPE Society.

 Q: Does Project HOPE accept gifts of stock or securities?